nsidc/pmesdr/README.md

 directory named `pmesdr_regression_data` as a sibling to the directory where the `pmesdr` clone is located.
 This step only needs to be done once and then again only if the regression data changes.
-Data in the repository are organized in directories by date.
+Data in the repository are organized in directories by date that the regression data were created.
 The regression date used in the tests is specified by the value of `regression_yyyymmdd` that is defined in `set_pmesdr_environment.sh`.

 The regression tests assume that a conda environment named ${PMESDR_CONDAENV}
 has been built as described above.